We protect your innovation with leading IP strategies

-Without a patent, there’s arguably not a great deal for you to sell.
+Without a patent, there is arguably not a great deal for you to sell.
 A patent is a strong, intangible asset and can make a significant contribution to company valuations.
-One or more commercially significant patents can underpin company acquisitions of tens (or even hundreds) of millions of US$.
+One or more commercially significant patents can underpin enormously valuable company acquisitions.

-The best way forward is likely to be for you to file a patent application before discussing this with your customers.
+The best way forward is likely for you to file a patent application before discussing this with your customers.
 A patent search would also be an option to assess your customers’ patent portfolios.
-Specific company name patent searching can also be useful — firstly to assess the patentability potential for your new product/formulation and secondly to assess any potential infringement risks from the commercialisation of your new development.
+Specific company name patent searching can be useful to assess the patentability potential for your new product/formulation as well as any potential infringement risks from the commercialisation of your new development.

 Get in touch